Maha Samudram: Plot

 Four years later, Arjun becomes the leading smuggler with Chunchu as his right hand.
 Maha and Pooja live with Arjun and his mother, and Maha does not reveal about Vijay to Pooja.
 Maha develops feelings for Arjun.
 Arjun arrives at the court for his case against Babji where he meets Smitha, a successful lawyer, and they start to hang out.
-Arjun brings Smitha to introduce her to his mother.
-Seeing Smitha, Maha gets disappointed thinking she wants to marry him.
-One day, Smitha understands that Maha is in love with Arjun, who tells him to marry Maha for the sake of Maha and Pooja's happiness.
-Meanwhile, Vijay arrives back to see Maha, where he finds her with Pooja, Arjun, and his mother.
-When Vijay sees Arjun, Pooja, and Maha together, he misunderstands the situation where he meets Babji and finds out that Dhanunjay has not died, but does not handle their business.
+Arjun introduces Smitha to his mother.
+Seeing Smitha, Maha is disappointed thinking she wants to marry him.
+One day, Smitha understands that Maha is in love with Arjun, and tells him to marry Maha for the sake of Maha and Pooja's happiness.
+Meanwhile, Vijay returns to see Maha, where he finds her with Pooja, Arjun, and his mother.
+Vijay misunderstands the situation where he meets Babji and finds out that Dhanunjay has not died, but does not handle their business.

 Babji manipulates Vijay about his friendship with Arjun.
 Vijay finds out Arjun's location and goes to meet him and asks him about his family, to which Arjun says he does not need to explain to him.
-A war erupts with Arjun where Vijay joins forces with Babji.
+A fight erupts with Arjun where Vijay joins forces with Babji.
 He kidnaps Pooja and Chunchu, where Chunchu reveals that Pooja is Vijay's daughter and Arjun became a smuggler due to Vijay's mistakes.
-Heartbroken from hearing the truth, he frees Chunchu and hugs Pooja.
-Vijay calls Arjun and tells him that he wants to meet him, not as an enemy but as his old friend, and will hand over Pooja to him.
+Heartbroken upon hearing the truth, he frees Chunchu and hugs Pooja.
+Vijay calls Arjun and tells him that he wants to meet him, not as an enemy but as his friend, and will hand over Pooja to him.
 Arjun agrees but meets with an accident caused by Babji and loses consciousness.
-On the other side, Babji arrives with his henchmen and shoots Vijay after learning that Arjun and Vijay are reconciling together and takes Pooja with them.
+Babji arrives with his henchmen and shoots Vijay after learning that Arjun and Vijay are reconciling and takes Pooja with him.
 Arjun regains consciousness and finds Vijay dead.
 He leaves for Babji's factory and rescues Pooja by killing Babji with Chunchu's help.
-Arjun, Maha, and Pooja are found on a beach having a good time where Arjun proposes to Maha, to which she accepts wholeheartedly & they live together happily ever after.
+Arjun, Maha, and Pooja are found on a beach having a good time where Arjun proposes to Maha, to which she accepts wholeheartedly & they live together happily.